 “Oh shit…” I screamed

-I crashed to the bottom ending up on my back, slightly out of it, but I was in the perfect position to do a ‘kip up’ (see the video below for reference)
+I crashed to the bottom ending up on my back, slightly out of it, but I was in the perfect position to do a ‘kip up’.

 “Well least I don’t have to worry about cleaning myself when I finish” I shouted at some random spectators.